-Local agencies along the corridor are required to provide minimum local match funding of 20 percent (20%) for each project.
+Local agencies along the corridor are required to provide a minimum local match funding of 20 percent (20%) for each project.
 As prescribed by the M2 Ordinance, this includes local sources, M2 Fair Share, and other public or private sources (herein referred to as a "cash match").
 Projects can designate local matching funds as cash match, in-kind match provided by local agency staff and equipment, or a combination of both.

 "In-kind match" is defined as those actions that local agencies will do in support of the project including staffing commitment and/or new signal system investment related to improved signal synchronization.
 Examples of staffing commitment include, but are not limited to, implementation of intersection or system timing parameters, review of timing documentation, meeting participation, conducting or assisting in before/after studies, and other similar efforts that directly enhance the signal synchronization project.
+Project match beyond 20 percent (20%) is limited to cash match only.
+Please note, overmatch is subject to the same audit and requirements as in-kind match.

 Administrative staff time for documentation of in-kind services is ineligible.
 Staff time charged to a project is limited to the caps as described in these guidelines.
 Allowable signal system investment would be improvements that are "eligible activities" per the funding guidelines, which can be shown to improve signal synchronization and would not include any prior investments made by the agency.
+For OCTA-led projects, match for equipment shall be in cash except when an agency elects to purchase equipment per the application.